-- By Geoff D. PorterGeoff Porter is founder of North Africa Risk Consulting, Inc., a political risk firm specializing in North Africa.
+- By Geoff D. PorterGeoff D. Porter is the founder and president of North Africa Risk Consulting, a political and security risk consulting firm specializing in North Africa and the Sahara.

 It was 2007 when Algeria’s Islamist insurgents changed the rules of a war that had raged, in various forms, for decades.
 That was the year Algeria witnessed its first suicide bombing — the handiwork of al Qaeda in the Islamic Maghreb (AQIM), which had formed the previous year.
 Over the course of 2007 and 2008, AQIM carried out three sensational suicide bombings, resulting in more than 500 deaths and ushering in a new era of terrorism.

 At the time, a Dutch oil company asked how the introduction of suicide bombing changed the security dynamic in Algeria.
 The town of Hassi Messaoud and other oil- and gas-producing areas are militarized zones: The previous logic had been that any attack against an oil facility would be a suicide operation.
 The attackers may have been able to reach their target, but they would never have been able to escape — Algeria would launch helicopter gunships and destroy any would-be terrorists fleeing across the desert.
 But what were the consequences when death was, if not the goal of the mission, then at least an acceptable outcome?

 Five years later, we have an answer.
 A group of unknown origin — possibly Algerian, possibly not — attacked an extensive gas facility at In Amenas, near the border with Libya, with the objective of seizing as many expatriate hostages as possible and then fleeing beyond Algeria’s borders.
 The group is suspected of links to Mokhtar Belmokhtar, an Islamist militant leader who had recently distanced himself from AQIM and set up his own organization.